Recency Biased Causal Attention for Time-series Forecasting: Acknowledgements

 \section{Acknowledgements}

-NBE would like to acknowledge the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231, and NERSC (DE-AC02-05CH11231) for providing compute resources.
+The authors thank Dongwei Lyu for her help in running the flip flop experiments to test the RBCA Transformer glitching.
+NBE would like to acknowledge the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231, and the Scientific Discovery through Advanced Computing (SciDAC) program, under Contract Number DE-AC02-05CH11231 at Berkeley Lab, and NERSC (DE-AC02-05CH11231) for providing compute resources.